aiida-trieste-developers/aiida-trains-pot/docs/source/user_guide/get_started/index.rst

 - `AiiDA <https://aiida.net>`_
 - `QuantumESPRESSO <https://www.quantum-espresso.org>`_, `MACE <https://github.com/ACEsuit/mace>`_, and `LAMMPS <https://mace-docs.readthedocs.io/en/latest/guide/lammps.html>`_ codes installed on your computing environment and configured in AiiDA
-- Access to a GPU-enabled HPC cluster with SLURM support (e.g., Cineca Leonardo)
+- Access to a GPU-enabled HPC cluster with SLURM support (e.g., Leonardo cluster at CINECA)

 **Note**: The example in this guide uses QuantumESPRESSO, MACE, and LAMMPS workflows configured with the appropriate GPU parameters.